 - As candidates apply to the job they will appear into your JazzHR account tagged with the job board's source for easy tracking.

-Let's pretend your company chose JazzHR as your ATS and ZenPayroll to manage payroll operations for new and existing employees.
+Let's pretend your company chose JazzHR as your ATS and Workday to manage operations for new and existing employees.

 As candidates apply to JazzHR, you can capture all of the pertinent application information needed to screen candidates and move them to a hiring decision.
-Once you've made a hiring decision, you will need to move those candidates (and their relevant information) into your payroll system.
+Once you've made a hiring decision, you will need to move those candidates (and their relevant information) into your HRIS.

-With the JazzHR API, your developers could build a software integration between the JazzHR and ZenPayroll which performed the following functions:
+With the JazzHR API, your developers could build a software integration between the JazzHR and Workday which performed the following functions:

 - Query the JazzHR API at some chosen interval (every day, once a week, etc.)

-- Look for candidate records which match certain criteria.
+- Look for candidate records that match certain criteria.
 Workflow Status = Hired

 - If candidate records are found which match your criteria, extract the candidate records (first name, last name, email, address, phone, job title, etc.)

-This is a very simplified version of an integration, but you can see how it automates the process of moving records of hired candidates into the payroll system.
+This is a very simplified version of an integration, but you can see how it automates the process of moving records of hired candidates into the HRIS.

-*This same example process can be used for integrating with CRM, HRIS, and Onboarding systems.
+*This same example process can be used for integrating with CRM, Payroll, Onboarding, and any other post-hire systems.